 We discussed briefly the options you have for writing and editing macros using the script editor provided by Microsoft Office.
 I'd like to give a little more detail about that here.

-The window shown here is what will appear when vou choose any of those three functions.
-You can see that it is rather text intensive, meaning there's seem of the second with the sec three functions.
-You can very little pointing and clicking and quite a bit of entering in specific commands.
-You'll also see that there are rules here that must be followed iust as there are for any programming language.
-Hopefully seeing the environment you'd be required to work in will solidify the impression that creating or editing macros using these techniques is both difficult and time consuming.
+The window shown here is what will appear when you choose any of those three functions.
+You can see that it is rather text intensive, meaning there's very little pointing and clicking and quite a bit of entering in specific commands.
+You'll also see that there are rules here that must be followed just as there are for any programming language.

+environment you'd be

+required to work in will

+solidify the impression that creating or editing macros using these techniques is both difficult and time consuming.
 My recommendation is still to use the record macro feature unless absolutely necessary.